-(A) No person shall knowingly commit animal abuse in the immediate presence of a minor child who is under 16 years of age.
+(A) In addition to and independently of any criminal prosecution pursuant to Kentucky Statute, no person shall knowingly commit an animal abuse offense in the immediate presence of a minor child who is under 16 years of age.
 For purposes of this paragraph, a minor child is in the immediate presence of animal abuse if the abuse is seen or directly perceived in any other manner by the minor child.

-(B) In the event that a person is prosecuted for animal abuse pursuant to the provisions of this Chapter and the abuse or cruelty was committed in the immediate presence of a child, that person shall be guilty of a Class A misdemeanor with a fine up to \$500 and a sentence of imprisonment not to exceed twelve (12) months.
+(B) In the event that a person is prosecuted for an animal abuse offense and the abuse or cruelty was committed in the immediate presence of a child, that person shall, in addition to the criminal offense, be guilty of a civil offense and subject to a civil penalty with a fine up to \$500.

-SECTION II: This Ordinance shall take effect upon its passage and approval.
+SECTION II: Unless otherwise specified, this Ordinance shall take effect three months after its passage and approval.